IkeLyons/MeLody/README.md

 `npm init` should install all required packages, then `npm start` runs the respective server.

 For the backend you are also going to need to setup a MongoDB by first installing MongoDB.
-Then you can run `mongosh "mongodb+srv://melodycluster.cgcsn.mongodb.net/MelodyDB"`
+Then you can run `mongosh "mongodb+srv://melodycluster.cgcsn.mongodb.net/MelodyDB"` with the server credentials.

 Additionally the server requires API codes for Spotify.
 These should be contained in a file called secrets.json and be placed in the Server folder.
 For obvious reasons the unique API code used by the team cannot be published to GitHub.